Logic06183/Data-Management-Plan/HE2AT_DMP_v2.2_COMPLETE.md

 Once mapping and validation are complete, the Core Data Team takes responsibility for transforming the validated data into a harmonised format, ready for broader use by the HE²AT Center Consortium.
 This stage involves the population of the final database, where the Core Data Team applies the validated mappings and transformations to the Original Study Data, turning it into Consortium Shared Data.

-**[***TRACKED CHANGE***] Database population utilises both existing UCT infrastructure and cloud-native database services, providing automated backup and recovery systems with enhanced data integrity and disaster recovery capabilities.**
+<span style="color: red">**[TRACKED CHANGE] Database population utilises both existing UCT infrastructure and cloud-native database services, providing automated backup and recovery systems with enhanced data integrity and disaster recovery capabilities.**</span>

 At this point, additional de-identification steps are taken by the Core Data Team to further anonymise the dataset.
 Any residual personal identifiers are removed or generalised, with location data being aggregated to broader geographic levels to reduce the risk of re-identification.
 These steps ensure that the data can be shared safely among consortium members without compromising participant confidentiality.